foundations-fall-2016/session2/README.md

 ## Homework

 1. Continue the homework from last week ("Examine the provided homework samples for inspiration and try your hand at redesigning the page using the CSS techniques described in class).
-Add a JavaScript/CSS powered popover window to your page.

-1. Review the steps we used to create a tab navigation interface
+1. Add a JavaScript/CSS powered popover window to your page.
+Be sure to review (and try it yourself) the simple documentation for [addEventListener](https://www.w3schools.com/jsref/met_element_addeventlistener.asp), [querySelector](https://www.w3schools.com/jsref/met_document_queryselector.asp), and [classList](https://www.w3schools.com/jsref/prop_element_classlist.asp).

 ## Reading